jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Do you consider tenderness a prominent feature of the American character?"

-"Why, we don't get the credit of it, because we cover it <p class="pagenum">Begin page 194</p> up with flippancy; but yes, we are tender-hearted to a fault."
+"Why, we don't get the credit of it, because we cover it <hr><p class="pagenum">Page 194</p> up with flippancy; but yes, we are tender-hearted to a fault."

 "Father," said Freddy, "oh!
 I beg your pardon for interrupting you, Uncle Henry, but Louis has been telling me something so very interesting.
 Only imagine! a clergy man giving up his pulpit, and a salary of five thousand a year, because he preached Socialism.
 And so he has come to 'Prices,' and means to turn carpenter there."